lmbarros/LD46-TheLighthouseAtTheEndOfTheUniverse/README.md

 ### TODO

-* Kamikaze: don't go nuts if lighthouse is dead
-* Kamikaze behavior
 * Fighter (enemy that targets the player or the lighthouse)
 * Starfield
 * Waves get more and more difficult